yhfudev/cpp-libucd/README.md

 ## Building

-We have a build system based on autoconf/automake, simply do this incantation:
+We have a build system based on `autoconf/automake`, simply do this incantation:

     ./configure
     make

 It also supports building for Linux distributions, such as RedHat/CentOS, Debian/Ubuntu, Arch Linux etc.

+ - RedHat/CentOS

+    ./autogen.sh && make rpm

+ - Debian/Ubuntu

+    ./autogen.sh && debuild -c -uc -us

+ - Pacman

+    cd pacman && makepkg -Asf

+ - Android
+Add a line in your `Android.mk` file in the folder `jni`, for example:

+    include jni/libucd/Android.mk

+and then run `ndk-build`

 ## API

-See libucd.h or man pages.
+See `libucd.h` or man pages, and `utils/sample.c` for the example.

 ## Directory contents: